harrisonlab/Metabarcoding_projects/statistical analysis.md

 9. type (int (1/2) - required, def=1) Type 1 produces a stacked barchart by sample, type 2 a barchart by taxa
 10. fixed (bool - optional, def=F) fixed is a ggplot parameter to apply coord_fixed(ratio = 0.1)
 11. ncol (int - optional, def=1) ncol is a ggplot paramter to use n columns for the legend
+12. calcFactors (fun - optional) user supplied function to replace DESeq2 estimateSizeFactors, to calculate size factors on the OTU count matrix.
-12. transform (fun - required, default VST) a function which describes how to transform the DDS size factors for plotting.
+13. transform (fun - required, default VST) a function which describes how to transform the DDS size factors for plotting.
 Object will be passed to this function as its first option.

 ```{r}
 pdf("16S.phylum.pdf",height=8,width=8)